richardschoen/howtostuff/postgres-backup-restore.md

-# Backup and Restore Postgres Database from Command Line
+# Backup and Restore PostgreSQL Database from Command Line
 This document covers backing up and restoring Postgres databases using the ```pg_dump``` and ```pg_restore``` PostgreSQL commands.

 If you are an IBM i user and using Postgres on i, you can find the ```pgdump``` and ```pgrestore``` CL commmand examples on the following page link listed below.
 These samples work in conjunction with the QShell on i utilities.